awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 - MUST provide a [cache limit TTL](#cache-limit-ttl)
 - MUST provide either a Branch Key Identifier or a [Branch Key Supplier](#branch-key-supplier)
 - MAY provide a max cache size
-- MAY provide a list of Grant Tokens

 On initialization the Hierarchical Keyring MUST initialize a [cryptographic-materials-cache](../local-cryptographic-materials-cache.md) with the configured cache limit TTL and the max cache size.
 If no max cache size is provided, the crypotgraphic materials cache MUST be configured to a